 Meanwhile, parents are wondering what to do, as they weigh the potential risks of starting kids in kindergarten when they’re either much younger or much older than other kids in their class.

-Nelson’s not only worried about kindergarten.
+Deb Nelson wasn’t only worried about kindergarten.
 “It’s junior high,” she says.
 “I don’t want him to be 11 when everyone else is turning 12 and have him be practically a year behind everybody in sixth or seventh grade.”
 Both concerns — for a child’s success in kindergarten and through adolescence — are driving forces behind the popular practice of “redshirting,” or delaying a child’s kindergarten entry by a year or more.
 (The term is borrowed from collegiate sports, where athletes will practice with the team for the first year, but sit out competition while they get bigger, stronger, and more competitive.)

 Parents typically hold a child back because they feel he isn’t ready — cognitively, socially, or emotionally.
 Others may want to give their child a leg up, on the assumption that being older will make him more advanced.
-“In a lot of circles, it’s become the fad,” says Gary Painter, an associate professor at USC’s School of Policy, Planning, and Development, who authored a paper on redshirting.
-“Particularly in upper-middle-class circles where parents want to give their children every advantage, and want their kids to be ahead of their peers.”
+Who is the typical parent that chooses to delay kindergarten for their child?
+The answer is perhaps surprising.

 Does redshirting make a difference?